CCBIO-2022/Cancer_Genomics/README.md

 https://skjemaker.app.uib.no/view.php?id=12248470

-### Social meeting in Bergen
+### Social meeting after class for those in Bergen

 Anyone going tonight at "No Stress" for relaxing and a drink? mail to  Tomasz.Stokowy@uib.no
-Today at 1900 Wednesday 23.February
+Today at 1900 Wednesday 23.February.
+Hope to see you there...